nikhil/nikhil.github.io/_posts/2022-10-17-Community-contribution-Time-To-Give-Your-Business-A-Boost-With-Web-Based-Projects.markdown

 ---
 layout: post
 comments: true
-title: (Community Contribution) Why Monitoring Website Performance Is of the Essence
+title: (Community Contribution) Time To Give Your Business a Boost With Web-Based Projects
 ---

 The following article is a community contribution from Ed Carter.
 Ed is a retired financial planner who runs the site: <a href="https://ablefutures.org/">AbleFutures</a>, where he is working on providing financial literacy for the disabled.
 He reached out to contribute an article and I am more than happy to help him spread the word!
 If you would like to contribute an article you can contact me <a href="mailto:nikhil@kumarcode.com">here</a>.